 - Family/Team: Once the student knows their strengths they are able to work with purpose and integrity as a family or team member.
 It is here that we give them explicit tools of working with a team.
 The language of teams, purposeful conflict, and other dynamics.
 (A family or team can be a small group, a classroom, a school or a town.
 The team and systems are reflexive, they move and work dependending on the scope of the Village/System the participants are working towards)

-I first was introduced to this system while working on my Masters, and when I saw it I was brought back to a time I had a powerful conversation with an incredible Wet’suwet’en woman who came to a high school I was working in.
-She and her drum circle came to bring dancing and music to our students, with grace and patience she showed all our student body what it looked and sounded like to celebrate and invest in your culture.
-After the performance was over I spoke with her for a time and she told me something that was later brought to life 1700 kilometres and months away.
+Rosanna was first introduced to this system while working on her Masters, and when she saw it she was brought back to a time she had a powerful conversation with an incredible Wet’suwet’en woman who came to a high school she was working in.
+She and her drum circle came to bring dancing and music to Rosanna’s students, with grace and patience she showed all the student body what it looked and sounded like to celebrate and invest in one’s culture.
+After the performance was over Rosanna spoke with her for a time and she told her something that was later brought to life 1700 kilometres and months away.

 “My culture feeds who I am.
 It helps me navigate and explore what is important to me and gives me the voice I need to tell my story, I want this for all children.
 No matter where they came from or what Nation they are.
 Until all people know what it is like to be fed by their culture, how will they understand why it is so important to First People?”